maxi-blocks/maxi-blocks/readme.txt

 == Installation ==

-Install the Maxi Blocks plugin from the WordPress plugin directory in your WordPress admin dashboard.
+Install the MaxiBlocks plugin from the WordPress plugin directory in your WordPress admin dashboard.

-1. Search for **"Maxi Blocks"**
+1. Search for **"MaxiBlocks"**
 2. Then click **"Install Now"**
 3. Click **"Activate"** plugin

 **To use free templates, first edit, or create a new page in WordPress**

-- From the page editing view, click the Maxi Blocks icon to open the master toolbar, top left side.
+- From the page editing view, click the MaxiBlocks icon to open the master toolbar, top left side.

 - Launch the template library and browse for patterns.
 Insert and start editing.